Zile

-Zile, anciently known as Zela (Ζῆλα) (still as Latin Catholic titular see), is a city and a district of Tokat Province, Turkey.
+Zile, known in ancient times as Zela (Ζῆλα) (still as Latin Catholic titular see), is a city in Tokat Province, Turkey.
+It is the seat of Zile District.
+Its population is 33,557 (2022).
 Zile lies to the south of Amasya and the west of Tokat in north-central Turkey.
 The city has a long history, including as former bishopric and the site of the Battle of Zela, which prompted the phrase "Veni, vidi, vici."
 Today the city is a center for agricultural marketing and tourism.

 History

 Historically, Zile has been known as Zela (Ζῆλα), Zelitis (Ζηλίτις), Zelid, Anzila, Gırgırıye (Karkariye), Zīleh, Zilleli, Zeyli, and Silas (Σίλας).
 Zile castle, the only solid castle in Anatolia, was built by Roman commander Lucius Cornelius Sulla.
 The castle contains the Amanos temple, and is called silla, meaning "respected".
 In Semra Meral's Her Yönüyle Zile, she claims that the name "Zile" came from "Zela", stemming from "Silla".

 Ancient City

 According to recent archaeological research, there is evidence of human habitation since Neolithic times in Zile.
 In his book Geographica, Strabo claimed that Zela was founded by Semiramis, a legendary Assyrian queen.
 By 548 BC, Zela and greater Anatolia were under the rule of Achaemenid Persian Empire.
 Persian rule saw construction of a portion of the Royal Road in the area, and of temples to the Persian gods Anahita, Vohu-Mano, and Anadates in the city itself.
 Darius I of Persia divided the largest Anatolian state of that time, Cappadocia, into two, with Zela remaining in Pontus Cappadocia, the northern region.